 Friday: Dinner with family for brother-in-law’s birthday

-Saturday: Zoe’s (Coupon for 1/2 off a sandwich from their mobile app)
+Saturday: Zoe’s (Coupon for 1/2 of a sandwich from their mobile app)

-I polled my FB followers for some more frugal meal ideas and here’s some of their suggestions: American Chop Suey from Lysska B. (ground beef, spaghetti sauce, and elbow macaroni.
+I polled my FB followers for some more frugal meal ideas and here are some of their suggestions: American Chop Suey from Lysska B. (ground beef, spaghetti sauce, and elbow macaroni.
 You brown the ground beef, drain and add spaghetti sauce.
-Mix in cooked macaroni.), Ramen noodles with left over beef and green onions from Alexa S., and wheat or gluten free pasta with any roasted veggies and a touch of evoo, sea salt and pepper topped with parmesan cheese from Tiffany B, One Pot Pasta from Lauren L., Egg scramble with LOTS of whatever veggies are in the fridge … served with fruit and bacon if we have any from Rachel E., Hot dog hash (Chop up turkey hot dogs and cook in skillet.
+Mix in cooked macaroni.), Ramen noodles with leftover beef and green onions from Alexa S., and wheat or gluten-free pasta with any roasted veggies and a touch of EVOO, sea salt and pepper topped with parmesan cheese from Tiffany B, One Pot Pasta from Lauren L., Egg scramble with LOTS of whatever veggies are in the fridge … served with fruit and bacon if we have any from Rachel E., Hot dog hash (Chop up turkey hot dogs and cook in a skillet.
 Throw in a can of diced tomatoes and cook on low for 10 min.
 Doesn’t sound good, but it is so yummy!!!) from Katie T., lots of Mexican and spaghetti variations, Chicken/Shrimp paella from Kate W.

 If you want more of my meal planning tips and ways to eat healthy on a budget, make sure you read my Meal Planning Series and make sure you sign up for my email newsletter in the sidebar or at the top of my site to get the Clean Eating Pantry Staples list!

 What’s your favorite frugal meal?
 Bonus points if it’s healthy.